Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser. It doesn't.

 FAQ: Calming Spaces

-My house is small/cluttered with kids' toys.
+My house is small and cluttered with kids' toys.

 Does color matter?